-My approach to science utilizes direct observation of nature as a starting point, and proceeds to field and lab experiments where possible.
-I am interested in using my research as a tool for training undergraduates how to do science and how to more effectively observe nature.
+My approach to science utilizes direct observation of nature as a starting point, and proceeds to field and lab experiments where possible or relevant.
+In the case of research area number 2), I am actually interested in the ways in which people observe and connect with nature, and the subsequent impacts of nature observation on people and society.
+I use my research as a tool for training undergraduates how to do science and how to more effectively observe nature.

 For my Ph.D., I studied behavioral interactions between two species of lek-breeding birds, manakins in the genus Manacus, which hybridize in western Panama.
 I am interested in how vocalizations used in territorial defense and mate attraction, are perceived both within and between species at species contact zones, especially in tropical regions where many closely related species can co-exist or are in close proximity.
 More specifically, I studied how vocal signals facilitate the movement of some plumage traits (and their underlying genes) from one species to the other, while simultaneously maintaining genetic and phenotypic distinctiveness between species in other parts of the genome.